 I, nor anyone else, should be mistreated.
 The most Godly and righteous men of God don’t have to keep going back for more.
 This may rock the world of those that I’ve come in contact with, those that don’t fully know me, those who have told me I’m wrong and sinful, instructing me to be patient and tolerant of these abusive family members, but hear me roar, “NO ONE HAS THE RIGHT TO EXPECT ME TO LIVE MY LIFE BEING ABUSED, OR TO JUDGE ME FOR TURNING MY BACK ON THEM.
 NO ONE.”
 (Matthew 4:5, James 4:1, Proverbs 31:9, James 1:26)

 The Bible does not tell us to continue in relationships with people who have damaged us, or are still damaging us, family or not.
 In fact, the Scriptures are full of teachings instructing us to leave relationships with wicked or evil people, to be separate from them, to shun, outcast, and purge them from our midst.
 (1 Corinthians 15:33, Proverbs 13:20, Psalm 1:1, Proverbs 6:27, 1 Corinthians 5:11, 1 Corinthians 10:13 – these are just a few).
+Parents and siblings are no different.

 Jesus told the disciples, “But when they persecute you in this city, flee ye into another.”
 (Matthew 10:25).